Podcast: Play in new window | Download

 When there aren’t enough emotional pieces in place, when there isn’t enough information in place in the puzzle, the prospect doesn’t know where the final piece goes.
 There are so many pieces missing that they can’t even see where the final piece fits.
 If there are so many gaps in the puzzle that the final piece could go in the right hand corner, in the middle, in the upper left, in the lower left hand corner.
 If it’s not clear to them where the final pieces fits and they can’t see it easily.
 If it’s not natural, then you are not going to close the deal.

 Why does this analogy matter?
-I thought we were talking about sales here not puzzles!
-It relates to step #1 in overcoming sales stalls in the financial advisor sales funnel.
+I thought we were talking about sales strategies for financial advisors here not puzzles!

 #1 Examine the puzzle